-Why is Autism hard to represent?
+Why is Autism challenging to represent

 Unintentionally Accurate